Surbma/surbma-premium-wp/readme.txt

 == Installation ==

-1. Upload the `wordress-seo` folder to the `/wp-content/plugins/` directory
+1. Upload the `premiumwp` folder to the `/wp-content/plugins/` directory
-1. Activate the WordPress SEO plugin through the 'Plugins' menu in WordPress
+1. Activate the Prémium WordPress plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin by going to the `SEO` menu that appears in your admin menu
+1. Configure the plugin by going to the `Prémium WordPress` menu that appears in your admin menu

 == Frequently Asked Questions ==